sudo-self/btc.JesseJesse.com/README.md

 # JavaScript Client-Side Bitcoin Wallet Generator

 ## Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.
-You can load the JavaScript locally and trust that the JavaScript did not change after being loaded.
+You can load the JavaScript locally and trust that the JavaScript did not change if the wallet was created offline

 ### ![bit jesse](https://github.com/sudo-self/bit.JesseJesse.com/assets/119916323/3abe4b94-f21b-4493-9cce-ac01c91bd5f1)